fp-cybrilla/fp-cybrilla.github.io/pages/workflows/investor-reporting.md

 #### What are the different cases supported by the reporting engine?

+The reporting engine incorporates rules for handling the below cases -
 - Scheme mergers: The impact of mutual fund scheme categorizations has been built into reports like holdings and capital gains.
 - Folio consolidation: If the user decides to merge transactions of all folios into a single folio for a particular scheme.
-- Transfer in/ Transfer out: If the user changes his/her broker.
+- Transfer in/Transfer out: If the user changes his/her broker.
 - Migration of exsiting folios: Upload of investor data and transaction data; reconcilliation and then generation of data points to ensure updated data is available.

 #### Sequence of APIs for integration?

-Step 1 - The reporting engine supports the following different reverse feeds.
+**Step 1** - <br>The reporting engine supports the following different reverse feeds.
 An API to upload reverse feed API can be used for the same.

 - Karvy: MFSD 201 without split
 - CAMS: WBR2
 - Franklin: MTFP (my transactions for period)
 - Sundaram: ER02

-Step 2 - Once the source data (from the RTA) has been uploaded, the reporting engine generates the data points that can be used for different types of reports.
+**Step 2** - <br>Once the source data (from the RTA) has been uploaded, the reporting engine generates the data points that can be used for different types of reports.
 Eg - The [holdings API](https://fintechprimitives.com/api/#get-investment-account-holdings) can be called to fetch the Portfolio holdings report.

 #### What are the different types of reports that can be generated from the above data points?